ajbrumleve/ecommerce_unsupervised_classifier/README.md

 ## Usage

 With a trained model, running main.py will ask you for the customer_id of a customer session.
 Then you will list the categories the user views or purchases.
 If the session ends enter the word 'Finally'.
 The program will then tell you which customer category the customer is in.

+Right now the model is only training on the first 5,000,000 lines of the dataset due to RAM limitations.
+Feel free to adjust this with the num_lines variable.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>